 [Added 10-18-2016 by Ord.
 No. 13-2016]

-The Borough Council finds that the existence in the Borough of street performers provides a public amenity that enhances the character of the Borough.
-The Council therefore seeks to encourage such performances to the extent that they do not interfere with the quiet enjoyment or residents and the ability of businesses to conduct their businesses uninterrupted.
-This article seeks to balance the interests of the performers with those of the residents and businesses of the Borough.
+The Borough finds that the existence in the Borough of street performers provides a public amenity that enhances the character of the Borough.
+The Borough seeks to regulate such performances so that they do not interfere with the quiet enjoyment of residents, public safety, and the ability of businesses to conduct their businesses uninterrupted.
+This article seeks to balance the interests of the street performers with those of the residents, businesses, visitors, and institutions of the Borough.

 - NOISE DISTURBANCE

-- Those public sidewalks, parks and playgrounds constituting "public space" and "public right-of-ways", as those terms are defined in this article.
+- Those public sidewalks, parks and playgrounds constituting public space and public rights-of-way, as those terms are defined in this article.

 - PUBLIC RIGHT-OF-WAY

 - Any street, avenue, boulevard, highway, sidewalk, alley or similar place which is owned or controlled by a governmental entity.

 - PUBLIC SERVICE FACILITIES

 - Telephone, electric and cable television lines, poles, equipment and structures; water or gas pipes, mains, valves or structures; sewer pipes, valves or structures; pumping stations; telephone exchanges and repeater stations; and all other facilities, equipment and structures necessary for conducting a service by a government or utility service.